Capital punishment for juveniles in the United States: Post-Furman

 Few juveniles have ever been executed for their crimes.
-Even when juveniles were sentenced to death, few executions were actually carried out.
+Even when juveniles were sentenced to death, few of them were executed.
 In the United States for example, youths under the age of 18 were executed at a rate of 20–27 per decade, or about 1.6–2.3% of all executions from 1880s to the 1920s.
-This has dropped significantly when only 3 juveniles were executed between January 1977 and November 1986.
+This has dropped significantly when only 3 juveniles, one of whom waived his appeals and one of whom was also condemned for a murder committed as an adult, were executed between January 1977 and November 1986.